Aspireguru/ICT171_PORTFOLIO_KRISHNAAJAY/README.md

 ------------------------------------------------------------------------------------------------------------------------------

 ## Documentation
-Please check "Documentation.pdf" in this repository for full details on server setup, rebuild instructions, and project explanation.
+Please check "Documentation.md" in this repository for full details on server setup, rebuild instructions, and project explanation.